QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 Important points:

-* Install the latest version!
+- Install the latest version!
-* If you are asked during the installation process whether you'd like to make Anaconda your default Python installation, say yes.
+- If you are asked during the installation process whether you'd like to make Anaconda your default Python installation, say yes.

 ### Updating Anaconda

-Anaconda supplies a tool called conda to manage and upgrade your Anaconda packages.
+Anaconda supplies a tool called `conda` to manage and upgrade your Anaconda packages.

-One conda command you should execute regularly is the one that updates the whole Anaconda distribution.
+One `conda` command you should execute regularly is the one that updates the whole Anaconda distribution.

 As a practice run, please execute the following

 1. Open up a terminal
-1. Type `conda update anaconda`
+2. Type `conda update anaconda`

-For more information on conda,  type conda help in a terminal.
+For more information on `conda`,  type `conda help` in a terminal.

-(ipython_notebook)=
+(ipython-notebook)=

-## {index}`Jupyter Notebooks <single: Jupyter Notebooks>`
+## {index}`Jupyter Notebooks`

 ```{index} single: Python; IPython
 ```